lgibelli/singularity-docs/index.rst

 -  : references the kind of base you want to use (e.g., docker, debootstrap, shub).
 For example, a shub bootstrap will pull containers for shub as bases.
 A Docker bootstrap will pull docker layers to start your image.
-For a full list see a href="#sec:buildcontainer">build</a>
+For a full list see

 -  : is the named container (shub) or reference to layers (Docker) that you want to use (e.g., vsoch/hello-world)